Warnings: Some violence, little gore, and character death. Don't freak out though.

 They murmur back their goodbyes as she balances the pizza box with one hand and hopes Krieg doesn't mind jalapeños on his pizza.

 "Not hungry?"
-She asks and Krieg spares her a glance where she sits cross-legged on the floor, pizza box between them and a pool of half congealing blood not two feet away she was polite enough not to notice.
+Maya asks and Krieg spares her a glance where she sits cross-legged on the floor, pizza box between them and a pool of half congealing blood not two feet away she was polite enough not to notice.
 If he had known she was coming he would have maybe prettied the place up and scraped away the brain matter off the ceiling.

 Before she appeared with the pizza box in hand, he had cleaned house of the vermin that lived here and considered leaving.
-Just walk off into the marrow fields and maybe ride a bullymong into the sunset.
+Just walk off into the bone fields and maybe ride a bullymong into the sunset.
 Or eat it.
 Wear its skin and live among them.
 Much easier to pull off than living with the others in Sanctuary.
 He doesn't belong there.
 Or here.
 With her.
 There's a strange domesticity to it all; the way she knocked on the beaten iron door, the food, the cool bottle of ale condensing in his hand.
 He could get used to this.
 Her presence.
 He could stay and everything will change.

 He decides right here and now to get up, spit out some random excuse, and get gone.
 No amount of whining from the parasite in his mind could make him turn around.